-In a generator the magnetic field is generated by a stationary permanent magnet and a coil is rotated within the field (the other way around works too).
+In a generator the magnetic field is generated by a stationary permanent magnet and a coil is rotated within the field (the other way around works too, see Rotax engines).
 Two slip rings are used to pickup the AC voltage.
 If a DC voltage is required the slip rings are replaced by a commutator.
 A commutator makes sure that the same polarity voltage is pickup by the brushes at the same angular position.
-This will rectify the alternating voltage for use in the aircraft.
+This will rectify the alternating voltage for use in the aircraft DC system.

 In the real world the permanent magnet is assisted by a field coil and this strengthens the field of the permanent magnet, the generator is then said to be self exciting.
 A drawback with this generator type system is that the aircraft engine RPM must be above 1200 for the generator to start charging the battery with a sufficient amount.
 During taxi and other low RPM activity the battery will be the main power source, keeping a watchful eye on the ammeter and or voltmeter will therefore be important.

 In contrary to the generator, an alternator uses a rotating magnetic field in a stationary coil to generate electricity.
-This rotating magnetic field can be supplied by a magnet but normally a coil is used and it is therefore called an electromagnet.
+This rotating magnetic field can be supplied by a magnet but normally a coil with an iron core is used and it is therefore called an electromagnet.

 The ALT part of the main switch energizes the field coil of the alternator with power from the battery until the alternator comes online.
 The generated voltage is alternating and rectified by internal diodes to an usable DC voltage.
-This illustrates that: if the battery fails while in flight and the pilot switches the ALT switch off and back on to 'reset' the system.
-The magnetic field can not be rebuild by the field coil and as a result the alternator will not produce any power, leaving the aircraft without electricity.
+This illustrates that if the battery fails while in flight, the pilot switches the ALT switch off and back on to attempt to 'reset' the system.
+The magnetic field can not be rebuild by the field coil (dead battery) and as a result the alternator will not produce any power, leaving the aircraft without long term electricity.

 One of the advantages of the alternator is that it generates more power, even when the engine is idling and it even weighs less than the generator!
 The lower weight can be explained because there is no heavy magnet inside the alternator.
 Both types will need a voltage regulator to keep their output constant at 13,8 volt (or 28 volt in those systems), current regulation is by design in the alternator but the generator needs an external one combined with reverse current flow protection (diodes).

 There are two types of batteries: primary and secondary cell.
 The primary can not be recharged where as the secondary can be.
-Primary cells are: zinc-carbon and alkaline type batteries.
-Secondary cells are: lead acid, nickel cadmium, nickel metal-hydride, lithium-ion (Li-Ion), lithium-polymer (LiPo) and lithium-iron-phosphate (LiFePo4).
+Primary cells are: zinc-carbon, lithium and alkaline type batteries.
+Some examples of secondary cells are: lead acid, nickel cadmium, nickel metal-hydride, silver-zinc, lithium-ion (Li-Ion), lithium-polymer (LiPo) and lithium-iron-phosphate (LiFePo4).
 These are all rechargeable, but each chemistry demands its own charge characteristic and if you do not follow that strictly, the results are more than interesting!

-Each cell in a NiCad battery has a voltage of 1.2 volt, so you will need 10 cells for a 12 volt model.
+Each cell in a NiCad/NiMH battery has a voltage of 1.2 volt, so you will need 10 cells for a 12 volt model battery.
 NiCads are based on a strong alkaline for their electrolyte.

-The cells in a Lithium battery are between 1,5 and 4 volts depending on the chemistry of the cell.
-They have a long life (high charge density) but cost more than ordinary lead-acid batteries and need a special charger.
+The cells in a Lithium battery are between 1,5 and 4 volts depending on the chemistry and charge level of the cell.
+They have a long life, higher charge density but cost more than ordinary lead-acid batteries and need a special charger.
 The other advantage is that they weigh much less!